p4mars/drone_light_show/README.md

   source /opt/ros/humble/setup.bash
   colcon build
 ```
 This builds all the folders under /src using the sourced toolchain.
 To run the example to ensure your set up was done correctly please refer to the [official PX4 documentation](https://docs.px4.io/main/en/ros2/user_guide.html#running-the-example).

+For more information about our development and how to run our simulation, please refer to our wiki.